Aarif5856/automation-platform/DEMO_VIDEO_SCRIPTS.md

 "By month 3, we had 25 clients paying $497-$1,997 monthly.
 Total revenue: $30,000+ per month."

 [150-180 seconds] CLIENT TESTIMONIALS
-"Sarah Mitchell, CEO of TechStart Inc: 'The AutomatePro helped us increase our lead generation by 1000% in just 30 days.'"
+"Sarah Mitchell, CEO of TechStart Inc: 'The Automation Solutions helped us increase our lead generation by 1000% in just 30 days.'"

 [180-210 seconds] SYSTEM VALUE
 "This complete system includes everything: the tools, the website, the business strategy, and the support."

 [210-240 seconds] CALL TO ACTION
 "Ready to start your own automation business?
-Contact us at info@the-automatepro.info for purchase details."
+Contact us at contact@example.com for purchase details."

 [240-270 seconds] END SCREEN
 "Subscribe for more success stories! #automation #business #success"